evolutics/iftree/README.md

 To **filter files,** path patterns in a `.gitignore`-like format are supported.
-This is useful to skip hidden files, filter by filename extension, add multiple folders, etc. See the `paths` configuration for more.
+This is useful to skip hidden files, filter by filename extension, add multiple folders, use a fixed list of files, etc. See the `paths` configuration for more.

 **Field templates** are applied to initialize fields.
 The standard case is to include the file contents as code.
 Among other predefined templates there is one